acoli-repo/germhist/README.md

 ### make

-For test run on sample corpus, run
+For a test run on sample corpus, run

     $> make

+For building the complete ReM corpus under `full_corpus`, run

+    $> make corpus

+Note that

 Requirements:
 - make